 Poster Session

-We invite public health students, medical residents, junior researchers, and any other trainees in SCD management or SCD research to submit an abstract for the Poster Session.
-This is an opportunity to present work on any of the following SCD topic areas:
+As part of the symposium, we will host a poster session and invite public health students, medical residents, junior researchers, and trainees in SCD care or research to submit abstracts.
+This is a unique opportunity to present work across a wide range of topic areas, including:

 - Social determinants of SCD care